Candies everywhere! Candies for everyone!

 home made candies unless you know where they come from

-unusual appearance including pierce, altered or weird wrapper
+unusual appearance including pierced, altered or weird wrappers

-Inspect the candies your kids have collected, and for younger kids avoid hard, round and sticky candies ad they can be choking hazard.
+Inspect the candies your kids have collected, and for younger kids avoid hard, round and sticky candies as they can be a choking hazard.

 Rethink your talk about candies

 It’s a good time to assess how you personally feel about candies, treats, junk food, and all unhealthy food.

 Are you afraid they will make you (and your kids) gain weight?

 Do you feel guilty when you eat them?